- Patient & Visitor Information

 Celia Saxon Health Center

-For more information, contact Kevin Ballance in Community Health Improvement at (803) 296-5139 or click here to send us an e-mail.
+To learn more about our services, contact Kevin Ballance in Community Health Improvement at 803-296-5139 or click here to send an email.